-Though automation is a great method for executing more frequent tests, teams that try to automate 100 percent of their tests will quickly find that it’s a herculean task.
-GUI tests should be carefully prioritized with regards to business critical processes, revenue generating flows, and common test cases.
+Though automation is a great method for executing more frequent tests, teams that try to automate everything will quickly find that it’s a herculean task.
+GUI tests should be carefully prioritized with business-critical critical processes, revenue-generating flows, and common test cases.

 As testers new to automation gain more experience, they should be able to prioritize tests, saving organizations time and money.

 When Not to Automate

 User experience design (UX) is a human-driven evaluation of the usability of a product, application, or feature.
 This means the UX can’t be evaluated by automation very accurately because that would take out the aspect of human observation.
 Using our Screenshot Engine, you can visually verify the UX across different devices and browsers, but we recommend serious Usability Testing be done manually.